josep-prog/SummativeProject_LinuxProgramming/Project5/README.md

 The client first creates a connection with the server.

 After the connection is established, both sides can exchange messages.

-# **2b.
-Communication Protocol: Length-Prefixed Message Framing**

-The rest of this document describes TCP conceptually; this section documents the actual wire protocol used by `server.c`/`client.c`, since it directly matters for correctness.

-TCP is a **byte stream**, not a message stream.
-A single `send()` call is not guaranteed to arrive as a single `recv()` on the other end, in either direction:

-* Two messages sent back-to-back by the server (e.g. the login result and the equipment list) can be **coalesced** into one `recv()` on the client.
-* A single message can just as easily be **split** across multiple `recv()` calls.

-Both of these were reproduced in practice while testing this implementation: an early version sent "LOGIN SUCCESS" and the equipment list as two separate `send()` calls, matched by two separate `recv()` calls on the client — the client's second `recv()` blocked forever because both messages had already arrived together in the first one.
-Combining them into a single `send()` fixed that case but exposed the opposite problem: a `recv()` intended for the reservation response instead picked up the unread tail of a message that had arrived split across reads, silently swallowing the real reservation result.

-The fix is a small length-prefixed framing scheme, implemented identically in both `server.c` and `client.c`:

-* `send_all(sock, buf, len)` / `recv_all(sock, buf, len)` loop until exactly `len` bytes have been transferred, instead of trusting a single `send()`/`recv()` call to move the whole buffer.
-* `send_msg(sock, msg)` sends a 4-byte length prefix (`htonl`-encoded) followed by the message bytes.
-* `recv_msg(sock, buf, buf_size)` reads the 4-byte length prefix first, then reads exactly that many payload bytes (looping via `recv_all`), and null-terminates the result.

-Every free-text exchange (login result + equipment list, reservation response, rejection messages) goes through `send_msg`/`recv_msg`.
-The two fixed-size integer exchanges (user ID, equipment choice) go through `send_all`/`recv_all` directly.
-This guarantees each logical message is read exactly once, completely, regardless of how the TCP stack happens to chunk it — verified by running the server and multiple clients end-to-end (successful reservation, a rejected duplicate reservation, an out-of-range choice, and an unauthenticated user) with no hangs and the reservation confirmation correctly received every time.

 # **3\.
 Server Responsibilities**